rangle/redux-beacon/README.md

 analytics events.
 Once generated, Redux-Beacon sends the analytics events to a given target (e.g. Google Analytics).

-Analytics events are defined in an event definition, and mapped to a given action in an event definitions map:
+Analytics events are defined in an event definition, and mapped to actions in an event definitions map:

 ```js
 // Event Definition